syrkis/miiii/paper/main.typ

   caption: [Attention from $hat(y)$ to $x_0$ for the four attention heads in the $cal(T)_"miiii"$ model.
 The attention heads tend to focus on one digit, reflecting the non-commutative nature of the task.], )<attention_heads>

 Overall, our results demonstrate that the model effectively learns to solve multiple modular arithmetic tasks by developing internal representations that capture the periodic nature of these tasks.
 The analysis of embeddings and neuron activations provides insights into how the model generalizes from simpler to more complex tasks, possibly through the reuse and integration of learned circuits.
+Interestingly, circuits seem to merge only _after_ generalization on all tasks, indicating a post grokking phaseshift.

 = Discussion